newton.Mesh#

 Parameters:

 • device (Device | str | None) – CUDA device for SDF allocation.
-When None, uses the current wp.ScopedDevice or the Warp default device.
+Defaults to the current wp.ScopedDevice or the Warp default device.

 • narrow_band_range (tuple[float, float] | None) – Signed narrow-band distance range [m] as (inner, outer).
-Uses (-0.1, 0.1) when not provided.
+Defaults to (-0.1, 0.1).

 • target_voxel_size (float | None) – Target sparse-grid voxel size [m].
-If provided, takes precedence over max_resolution.
+Takes precedence over max_resolution when provided.

-• max_resolution (int | None) – Maximum sparse-grid dimension [voxel] along the longest AABB axis, used when target_voxel_size is not provided.
+• max_resolution (int | None) – Maximum sparse-grid dimension [voxel] along the longest AABB axis.
 Must be divisible by 8.

 • margin (float | None) – Extra AABB padding [m] added before discretization.
-Uses 0.05 when not provided.
+Defaults to 0.05.

-• scale (tuple[float, float, float] | None) – Scale factors (sx, sy, sz) to bake into the SDF.
-When provided, the mesh vertices are scaled before SDF generation and scale_baked is set to True in the resulting SDF.
+• scale (tuple[float, float, float] | None) – Scale factors (sx, sy, sz) baked into the SDF.
 Required for hydroelastic collision with non-unit shape scale.
-Defaults to None (no scale baking, scale applied at runtime).
+Defaults to runtime scaling.

 Returns: